felixkuluchumila/login-page-for-dummies/README.md

 # Login Page for Dummies 🤓

 Welcome to the Login Page for Dummies project!
-This project aims to make the login process as easy as pie, even for the dummies out there. 😄
+This project aims to make the login process as easy as pie, even for the dummies out there.
+It combines both the elements of Registration and Login, suppose You Just Register and bam Land on The Dashboard with such a mind Blowing Star animation😄

 ## Features

-- Simple and user-friendly login form with PHP, CSS, and JS.
+- Simple and user-friendly Registration form with PHP, CSS, and JS.
 - Captivating star animation to keep you entertained while logging in. ✨✨✨
 - Hilarious output that recapitulates your information in a witty way. 🤣
 - A touch of magic to transform your password into a hashed version. 🔒💫